How to split ownership of a home

 Shared motivations and goals

 Motivations and goals for co-ownership vary from person to person.
 In the context of homeownership, goals are similar to preferences: they’re highly personal and dynamic.
-Many co-buyers find it tough to articulate and confirm alignment around their goals for co-ownership.
+Many folks find it tough to articulate and confirm alignment around their goals for co-ownership.

 💡 Fast Fact